mrisher/smtp-sts/reporting.md

 # Reporting Schema

-The report is composed as a plain text file encoded in the JSON format ([@!RFC7159]).
+The report is composed as a plain text file encoded in the I-JSON format ([@!RFC7493]).

 Aggregate reports contain the following fields: